 Paid parental leave covers up to six (6) continuous weeks for the birth mother and/or the partner, adoptive or foster parent.
-In most cases, paid parental leave must be taken immediately following the birth or placement of a child and may not be taken intermittently.
-If paid parental leave is not taken immediately following the birth or if a return to work occurs within the first six weeks following the birth, any remaining unused paid parental leave will be forfeited.
+Paid parental leave must be taken within 12 months following the birth or placement of a child and may not be taken intermittently.

-Both parents work at GW?
-If both parents are eligible for paid parental leave, both can receive the full six (6) weeks; however, the leave must be taken immediately following the birth/adoption.
-One parent cannot "save" their paid parental leave until the other parent's leave ends.
+Both parents GW employees?
+If both parents are eligible for paid parental leave, both can receive the full six (6) weeks.

 In certain situations, paid parental leave may be granted up to six (6) months prior to or following an adoption or foster placement to fulfill legal requirements of the placement but may not be taken intermittently.
 Leave must be completed within twelve (12) months of the birth or placement date.
 Paid parental leave eligibility must be met prior to the start of the qualifying placement of a child.
-If paid parental leave is not taken immediately following the placement, or if a return to work occurs within the first six weeks following the placement, any remaining unused paid parental leave will be forfeited.
+If an employee returns to work within the first six weeks following the placement, any remaining unused paid parental leave will be forfeited.